hpy/ExileLifeMod/README.md

 ___

 This Mod is 90% completed, however I no longer have the time to finish the remaining core features.
-Note that it is provded AS IS, and will require extensive Arma 3 and Exile Knowledge to run a Server.
+Note that it is provided AS IS, and will require extensive Arma 3 and Exile Knowledge to run a Server.

 To see a complete list of features and WIP see the Trello Board: https://trello.com/b/O5wm8Vbp/exile-life-development